joergjo/contosoads-containerapp/README.md

 # Contoso Ads on Containers

+## Note
+You are browsing the .NET 8 branch of this sample.
+If you want to use the latest .NET version instead, please use the  [main](https://github.com/joergjo/contosoads-containerapp/tree/main) branch.

 ## Introduction
 This sample demonstrates how ASP.NET Core 8.0 can be used to build a cloud native application that consists of a frontend web app and an API that communicate asynchronously via messaged